Vitality CBD's 4-step guide

 The second most prevalent cannabinoid is CBD.
 Research has continuously shown that CBD will not get you high, and is provenly safe for human use.
 CBD is typically found in high percentages in hemp, whilst there will be very little THC.
-It is the balance of these two chemicals that largely dictates a cannabis plant’s purpose.
 All of our oral oils and topicals contain absolutely no THC.

 The human body and CBD

 What’s most significant is that CBD is very similar to chemicals your body already produces.
 These endocannabinoids (a cannabinoid the body produces internally) are part of a network of chemicals and receptors known as the endocannabinoid system.

 The ECS acts as the body’s assistant manager, with receptors throughout most of the major organs, the nervous system, and the immune system.
 Essentially it ensures that the body is operating in a state of balance, known as homeostasis.
 This involves checking that everything is working between key parameters, such as temperature, metabolism and pressure.